gjbex/atools/docs/install.md

 when installing.
 If you change your mind afterwards, edit `conf/atools_python.sh` to your liking.

-Depending on the batch system you use, the `--with-batchsystem` configre option should be set appropriately, i.e.,
+Depending on the batch system you use, the `--with-batchsystem` configure option should be set appropriately, i.e.,

 * `torque` for PBS torque,